 1. Federal Student Aid Application File (18-11-01).

 Individuals covered are men born after December 31, 1959, but at least 18 years old by June 30 of the applicable award year.

 2. Selective Service Registration Records (SSS 10).

-5. Inclusive dates of the matching program.
-Commence on July 1, 2002 or 40 days after copies of the matching agreement are transmitted simultaneously to the Committee on Governmental Affairs of the Senate, the Committee on Government Operations of the House of Representatives, and the Office of Management and Budget, whichever is later, and remain in effect for eighteen months unless earlier terminated or modified by agreement of the parties.
+Commence on July 1, 2007 or 40 days after copies of the matching agreement are transmitted simultaneously to the Committee on Government Affairs of the Senate, the Committee on Government Operations of the House of Representatives, and the Office of Management and Budget, whichever is later, and remain in effect for eighteen months unless earlier terminated or modified by agreement of the parties.